Gonzo17/nuxt-csp-report/README.md

 Planned todos before the first release:

-- Reporting endpoints header
-- More tests, especially for different setups with varying module configuration
 - Tests with real browsers (at least manually, but prefered automated, e.g. with Playwright)
 - Update the documentation, add a section to give more information about CSP and CSP reports